 During his time with the NatWest group David has held wider roles in our Strategic Risk Appetite team, Structured Finance and Lombard.

 Chris has been a passionate supporter, advocate and champion of UK retail across his entire career.

-Prior to joining Retail Week, Chris was a pioneer in the age of digital information, launching his first online news service in 1999 for the FMCG sector.
-He has edited and led a number of intelligence and information media brands in industries as diverse as agriculture and automotive but has specialized in media brands that serve consumer-facing industries all his professional life.
+Before he joined Retail Week, Chris was a pioneer in the age of digital information, launching his first online news service in 1999 for the FMCG sector.
+He has edited and led a number of intelligence and information media brands in industries as diverse as agriculture and automotive but has specialised in media brands that serve consumer-facing industries all his professional life.

 Chris is a passionate campaigner for the positive impact of retail on the UK economy as well as a leader in the fight for diversity in business, having been recognised by both the Women’s Business Council and Management Today as an agent of change by fighting for gender equality in business leadership.

 He has a passion for sport, music and whisky and in 2009 was inducted into the Keepers of the Quaich for services to the Scotch industry.
 In 2016, under his editorship, Retail Week was named Business Media Brand of the year.

 Welcome and introduction

 Retail and Leisure Trends Full Year 2020 by Lucy Stainton, Head of Retail and Strategic Partnerships, Local Data Company